taverianov/cloudlinux-documentation/docs/shared/elevate/README.md

 Refer to the `/var/log/leapp/leapp-report.txt` for the details on the repository in question.

 To correct the issue, examine your yum reposiory configuration and clear out any dupicate entries before restarting the upgrade process.

+#### Package upgrades being pulled from incorrect repositories

+You may find that some packages on your system are listed in the preupgrade report in the message "Packages not signed by a known packager found on the system".

+This may mean two things:
+* that the packages listed are indeed unknown to Leapp, and cannot be included in the upgrade process, or;
+* that the corresponding package repositories were not recognized and the vendors mechanism could not be set up properly as a result.

+Make sure that all of the package repositories relevant to the current system state are present and enabled before proceeding with the upgrade.
+That will ensure that the Leapp tool correctly maps the source repositories to the target ones, and includes everything available into the migration process accordingly.

+Keep in mind that known vendor repositories must be enabled in order for the packages from them to be included into the upgrade.

 #### SSHD config default mismatch